 Fortunately for Hershey, GM’s most senior executives, company president Charlie Wilson and chairman Alfred P. Sloan, decided they liked the tailfins, which Sloan felt would be an effective stylistic trademark for Cadillac.
 Two days later, Earl asked Hershey if he had removed the fins yet.
 When Hershey cautiously said no, Earl breathed a sigh of relief and told him to leave them on.
 From then on, Earl became an enthusiastic supporter.

 Despite Sloan and Earl’s enthusiasm, Cadillac management was afraid that the fins would alienate Cadillac’s conservative clientele.
 Ed Cole, recently appointed as the division’s chief engineer, liked the fins, but new general manager Jack Gordon, who replaced Nicholas Dreystadt in June 1946, was wary.
-In an interview with Dave Crippen of the Benson Ford Research Center, Bill Mitchell recalled Gordon walking into the studio, perching himself on trashcan, and staring at the fins of the full-size clay model for many long moments before declaring that the fins were just too high.
+Mitchell later recalled Gordon walking into the studio and staring at the fins of the full-size clay model for many long moments before declaring that the fins were just too high.

 Gordon told Mitchell to shorten the fin by 0.75 inches (19 mm), to which Mitchell reluctantly agreed.
 However, as soon as Gordon left, Mitchell resorted to a bit of sleight of hand.
-Instead of shortening the fins, he made the opposite fin taller so that it would look like the other, unchanged fin was shorter.
-When Gordon returned the following day, he declared that the shorter fin looked much better, not realizing that it was exactly the same height it had been the day before.
-Gordon eventually discovered that he had been tricked, but the fins went into production without further tampering.
+Instead of shortening the fins, he made one fin taller so that it would look like the other, unchanged fin had been shortened.
+Gordon returned the following day and promptly declared that he’d been right about the fins looking better shorter.
+He eventually discovered that he had been tricked, but the fins went into production without further tampering.

 THE 1948 AND 1949 CADILLACS